 The school will provide the best locker service that is possible for the student.
 Every student is cautioned to see that his/her locker is secure and also to keep the locker combination secret.
 Students must bring in their own locks for gym lockers.
 The school is not responsible for items missing from lockers.
 Hall lockers and gym lockers are individually assigned and are not to be shared with other students.
 Food is not to be left in lockers overnight.
 Jackets and outerwear are to be kept in lockers.
-Lockers must be cleaned out at the end of year.
+Lockers must be cleaned out at the end of the year.
+All lockers are school property and may be subject to search.